LifeBogger presents the Full Story of a Goal Machine best known by the Nickname; ‘Laca‘.

 Statistically, he is ranked on WhoScored as the 10th best player in Europe in the 2016/2017 season, and only Cristiano Ronaldo and Lionel Messi scored more league goals than the Frenchman.

-Moreso, Laca wears shirt number 10 for Lyon and is considered a striker.
+Moreover, Laca wears shirt number 10 for Lyon and is considered a striker.
 He can also function as a wide-forward, something which the Gunners will likely be in need of without Theo Walcott.
+Together with these starlets, Bradley Barcola and Rayan Cherki, Laca has long become a household name for Olympique Lyonnais.

 Once a Replacement of Walcott: